adrianhall/develop-mobile-apps-with-csharp-and-azure/docs/1_introduction.md

 The mobile backend is an ASP.NET WebApi that is served from within Azure App
 Service: a highly scalable and redundant web hosting facility that supports all the major web languages (like ASP.NET, Node, PHP and Python).
+Azure Mobile Apps is an SDK (which is available in ASP.NET and Node) that runs on top of Azure App Service.

 ### Creating a Simple Azure Mobile Apps Backend